 The purpose of this Field Sampling Plan (Plan) is to provide a detailed description of the two-year Water Quality Survey to be conducted in the Sacramento Mountains during 2023-2024 by the New Mexico Environment Department (NMED) Surface Water Quality Bureau (SWQB).
-The NMED SWQB prepared this FSP in accordance with SWQB Standard Operating Procedure 2.1: Field Sampling Plan Development and Execution (NMED/SWQB 2023).
+The NMED SWQB prepared the original FSP as well as Revision One in accordance with SWQB Standard Operating Procedure 2.1: Field Sampling Plan Development and Execution (NMED/SWQB 2023).
 The Plan describes project objectives and decision criteria, and it includes the sampling schedule with locations, constituents, costs, and frequencies for physical, chemical, and biological data collection.
 It may be amended as the need arises.
 Amendments will be documented and justified in the subsequent survey report.